Narquelion/lpl-training/assignments/hw2/readme.md

 ### 2.1d Testing

 Use the Mechanical Turk Sandbox to test your experiment.
 You can use the lab credentials to do this (provided in the lesson).
 You will want to check for a few things:

+1. Is the ad page informative?
+2. Does the link in the ad page lead to the experiment?
+3. Are you able to proceed through the entire experiment and obtain a survey code?
+4. Are you able to submit the HIT and see it in your batch results?
+5. Does the data from the experiment get saved to your Firebase project?
+6. Does the worker ID appear in your Firebase database?